Vegito2367/Vegito2367/README.md

 I'm a curious builder, and a data-driven researcher pursuing my B.S. in **Computer Science** with a **Mathematics minor** at the University of Kansas.
 I’m passionate about solving problems at the intersection of software engineering, AI, and scientific discovery.

+I'm currently interning @ Gemini Exchange in NYC.
+Feel free to hmu on LinkedIn (vide infra) if you're in NYC!

 Outside of computer science, I love exploring new math concepts, playing badminton and travelling!!

 I also dabble in Model United Nations sometimes!